santiago-es/santiago-es.github.io/content/about.md

 liver cancer and daydreaming during Grand Rounds at the Clinical Center.
 While at Texas, I also earned a degree in the humanities through the Plan II Honors program and was a Junior Fellow in the College of Liberal Arts.
-I went on to complete an M.Phil in Chemistry at the University of Cambridge under the mentorship of David Klenerman where I worked on a project using super-resolution fluorescence microscopy to study diffraction-limited aggregates of alpha-synuclein, a protein which aggregates in the context of neurodegenerative disease, e.g. in Parkinson's and dementia with Lewy bodies.
+I went on to complete an M.Phil in Chemistry at the University of Cambridge under the mentorship of Sir David Klenerman where I worked on a project using super-resolution fluorescence microscopy to study diffraction-limited aggregates of alpha-synuclein, a protein which aggregates in the context of neurodegenerative disease, e.g. in Parkinson's and dementia with Lewy bodies.